pacti-org/pacti/docs/polyhedral-term-syntax.md

       - An `absolute_term_list` with two `PolyhedralSyntaxAbsoluteTerm` with:
         - `coefficient=None` and a `term_list` with `constant=-3` and `factors={'x':-1}`;
         - `coefficient=3.0` and a `term_list` with `constant=0` and `factors={'y':4, 't':5}`.

+- Wherever the grammar accepts a floating point number as a constant, one can replace that constant with a parenthesized arithmetic expression involving the four operations: `+`, `-`, `*`, and `/`.

 - The parsing of `expression` produces an `pacti.terms.polyhedra.syntax.grammar.PolyhedralSyntaxExpression` that, in the serializer module, is converted to a `pacti.terms.polyhedra.PolyhedralTerm`.
 The parser handles three forms of `expression`:
   - The parsing of `equality_expression` handles the syntax of equality expressions of the form: `LHS ('==' | '=') RHS` where `LHS` and `RHS` are parsed as `terms`,